quiquee/obc-docs/api/Openchain API.md

 }
 ```

 To verify that a specific block is inside the blockchain, use the `/chain/blocks/{Block}` REST endpoint.
-Likewise, target the IP of either the validator node or the peer node on port 5000.
+Likewise, target the IP address of either a validator or a peer node on port 5000.

 `curl 172.17.0.2:5000/chain/blocks/0`

-or preferably

-`curl 172.17.0.2:5000/chain/blocks/0 > block_0`

-The response to this query will be quite large, on the order of 20Mb, as it contains the encoded payload of the chaincode docker package.
-It will have the following form:
+The response will have the following form:

 ```
 {